processone/docs.ejabberd.im/content/admin/guide/managing.md

            /admin: ejabberd_web_admin
     ```

-3. Open the Web Admin page in your favourite web browser.
+3. Open the Web Admin page in your favorite web browser.
 The exact address depends on your configuration;
 in this example the address is: `https://example.net:5443/admin/`